 Non-employee directors.
 Our 2019 Plan provides that all non-employee directors will be eligible to receive all types of awards under our 2019 Plan except for incentive stock options.
-On April 9, 2019, our board of directors approved an outside director compensation policy that will become effective upon the closing of this offering pursuant to which our non-employee directors will be eligible to receive equity awards under our 2019 Plan as more fully described in "Management-Non-Employee Director Compensation."
-In addition, in order to provide a maximum limit on awards that can be provided to our non-employee directors under the 2019 Plan, our 2019 Plan provides that no non-employee director may receive awards under the 2019 Plan that, when combined with cash compensation received for service as a non-employee director, exceeds \$ in a calendar year.
+Prior to the closing of this offering, we intend to implement a formal policy pursuant to which our non-employee directors will be eligible to receive equity awards under our 2019 Plan.
+In addition, in order to provide a maximum limit on awards that can be provided to our non-employee directors under the 2019 Plan, our 2019 Plan provides that no non-employee director may receive awards under the 2019 Plan that, when combined with cash compensation received for service as a non-employee director, exceeds \$ in a calendar year, increased to \$ in the calendar year of his or her initial services as a non-employee director.
 For purposes of this limit, the value of stock options and stock appreciation rights will be calculated using the Black-Scholes valuation methodology on the date of grant, and the value for all other types of awards will be determined by either (i) calculating the product of the fair market value per share on the date of grant and the aggregate number of shares subject to the award or (ii) calculating the product using an average of the fair market value over a number of trading days and the aggregate number of shares subject to the award.